aspose-words/Aspose.Words-API-References-Tutorials/english/net/clone-and-combine-documents/insert-document-at-mail-merge/_index.md

 With this code you will be able to insert a document into another document during mail merge using Aspose.Words for .NET.
 The resulting document will be saved under a new name

+## Conclusion

+In this tutorial, we explored how to insert a document into another document during mail merge using the Insert Document During Mail Merge feature of Aspose.Words for .NET.
+By configuring the mail merge and providing the necessary data, you can dynamically assemble documents by merging various document templates or sections.
+Aspose.Words for .NET provides a flexible and powerful way to manage complex document generation scenarios, making it a valuable tool for automating document creation and manipulation tasks.

+### FAQ's

+#### Q: What is the purpose of inserting a document into another document during mail merge?

+A: Inserting a document into another document during mail merge allows you to combine different document templates or sections dynamically based on the data provided during the merge process.
+This feature is particularly useful when you want to assemble complex documents by merging various pre-defined templates or sections into a final document.

+#### Q: How do I insert a document into another document during mail merge using Aspose.Words for .NET?

+A: To insert a document into another document during mail merge using Aspose.Words for .NET, follow these steps:
+1. Load the main document that will serve as the base into a Document object.
+2. Configure the mail merge and specify the field merge callback to handle document insertion.
+3. Run the mail merge with the names of the merge fields and the corresponding data (path to the document to be inserted).

+#### Q: How can I customize the insertion behavior during mail merge?

+A: To customize the insertion behavior during mail merge, you can implement a custom FieldMergingCallback by inheriting from the IFieldMergingCallback interface.
+This allows you to control how the documents are inserted and merged based on your specific requirements.

+#### Q: Can I insert multiple documents during mail merge?

+A: Yes, you can insert multiple documents during mail merge by providing the appropriate data for each merge field.
+For each merge field that requires document insertion, specify the path to the corresponding document as the data.